-Mark joined Strategic Project Solutions (SPS) in 2018 as Technical Director, Production System Optimization.
+Mark joined Strategic Project Solutions (SPS) in 2018 as Director, Technical Solutions.
 He is the founder, president and chief executive officer of Factory Physics, Inc. a firm that is now part of SPS and provides management consulting, training, and software to improve manufacturing and supply chain management.
 Over the last 30 years, he has worked with more than one hundred companies applying the principles of factory physics to improve operations and increase profits.

 Mark is the thought leader in applying the breakthrough concepts and applications of Factory Physics® principles to unite and accelerate management efforts in designing and implementing successful management strategies.
 Mark has worked extensively with executives to successfully improve on-time delivery and profitability for manufacturing supply chains.
 Mark co-authored the award-winning book Factory Physics: The Foundations of Manufacturing Management.
 The book has led a paradigm shift in the approach companies take in managing their operations.
 Recognizing that significant gaps exist between programs such as Lean Manufacturing, Six Sigma and widely marketed IT solutions such as Advanced Planning and Optimization and Manufacturing Execution Systems, Mark has long advocated a more practical, comprehensive and scientific approach to manufacturing.
 Factory Physics principles enable manufacturers to look beyond pure IT solutions and buzzword initiatives to identify the right approach for their specific production environments.
 Mark founded Factory Physics Inc. in 2001 to take the Factory Physics approach directly to industry and Factory Physics Inc.’s success in working with industry has validated the Factory Physics paradigm many times over.